r3mcos3/blueprints/ai_parking_counter/README.md

 - The camera should have a clear view of the parking spaces

 ### 5. 📱 Telegram Bot (Optional)
-- If you want notifications, configure the Telegram integration
+- If you want notifications, first configure the Telegram integration in Home Assistant
-- You'll need the config entry ID (found in Developer Tools → Services → telegram_bot.send_message)
+- You can then select your Telegram bot from a dropdown in the blueprint configuration
+- To disable notifications, simply don't select a Telegram bot

 ## 🚀 Installation